kittikun/ninniku/README.md

 - Can capture commands with [RenderDoc](https://renderdoc.org/).
   * Enable by copying renderdoc.dll and renderdoc_app.h to external\renderdoc
   * Add _USE_RENDERDOC to preprocessor definitions

+#### Usage:
+Shader must be compiled for SM 5.0 and define the "HLSL" preprocessor